marcoguerri/tpm2-quote-tools/README.md

         }
 ```

-where `namedCurveOID` is eventually used to build the right, e.g. `elliptic.P256().
+where `namedCurveOID` is eventually used to build the right curse, e.g. `elliptic.P256().
 This
 problem should be coming solely from the tooling, but I haven't investigated it further.